pvchaitanya8/Stock-Price-prediction-using-LSTM-V1/README.md

 ## Instructions to Run
 1. Clone the repository.
 2. Install the required dependencies.
+3. Unzip the file and open cmd on the same path.

-3. Run the "Stock_Prediction" python file using CMD:
+4. Run the "Stock_Prediction" python file on cmd using command :
 ```bash
 python Stock_Prediction.py
 ```
+5. Now by copy the link it gives and paste it in a browser.
-4. Access the web application on your local machine.
+6. Now, you can access the web application on your local machine.

-> To deploy on cloud undergo the intsruction provided by cloud provider you choosen and you can deploy on it.
-In our case, we used Google Cloud on this [URL](http://16.170.155.46:5000/).
+> To deploy on cloud, undergo the intsruction provided by cloud provider you choose and you can deploy on it.
+In our case, we used Google Cloud, resulting [Website URL](http://16.170.155.46:5000/).